islommuhammad/byte-of-python/basics.md

 ## Sonlar

-Sonlar asosan ikki xil boʻladi - butun va jaqiqiy sonlar.
+Sonlar asosan ikki xil boʻladi - butun va haqiqiy sonlar.

 An example of an integer is `2` which is just a whole number.